-- Open Distribution System Reservoirs: Seattle Public Utilities (SPU) is replacing its open finished drinking water reservoirs with underground structures that will improve the quality and security of the water system.
-The City finished underground replacement work on Magnolia Reservoir in 1995 and Lincoln Reservoir in 2004.
-Construction of the Beacon and Myrtle Reservoir under-grounding began in 2006 and will be completed in 2008.
+- Open Distribution System Reservoirs: Consistent with Ordinance 120899, Seattle Public Utilities (SPU) is replacing its open finished drinking water reservoirs with underground structures that will improve the quality and security of the water system.
+The City finished underground replacement work on Magnolia Reservoir in 1995, Lincoln Reservoir in 2004, and Beacon and Myrtle Reservoirs in 2009.
 Construction of a new buried reservoir to replace West Seattle Reservoir began in 2008 and is targeted for completion by the end of 2010.
-The construction of Maple Leaf Reservoir's replacement is scheduled to begin in 2009 and end in 2011.
-SPU plans to decommission Roosevelt Reservoir, and further evaluate the possibility of decommissioning Volunteer Reservoir; however, permanent actions at these two reservoirs are not expected to occur until after Maple Leaf Reservoir is completed and the City has had an opportunity to take them off-line for a period of time to observe the water system's performance without them. - Cedar River Watershed Habitat Conservation Plan (HCP): In 2000, after seven years of intensive study and negotiation with state, federal, and tribal authorities, the City entered into a 50-year habitat conservation plan for the Cedar River Watershed.
-This agreement commits the City to certain projects and management practices to mitigate the environmental impacts of drinking water diversions.
-Major HCP components include investments in fisheries enhancement projects such as the Landsburg Fish Passage Improvements, which was completed in 2004.
-The remaining large fisheries enhancement projects within the Cedar River HCP Program are the Cedar Sockeye Hatchery, and acquisition of fish habitat lands in the lower Cedar River.
-Other HCP projects within the municipal watershed include culvert improvements and other stream restoration work, removal of logging roads, and forest restoration.
-Research and monitoring are also being conducted in association with many of these projects.
-Approximately \$30.0 million is included in the 2009-2014 Adopted CIP for these projects.
+Construction on Maple Leaf Reservoir's replacement is scheduled to begin in the third quarter of 2009 and end in late 2011 or early 2012.
+SPU plans to decommission Roosevelt Reservoir, and further evaluate the possibility of decommissioning Volunteer Reservoir; however, permanent actions at these two reservoirs are not expected to occur until after Maple Leaf Reservoir is completed and the City has had an opportunity to take them off line for a period of time to observe the water system's performance without them. - Morse Lake Pump Plant (MLPP): This project aims to improve the reliability of water supply and instream flows in the Cedar River during drought conditions and to address requirements of the Habitat Conservation Plan.
+The electrical portion, expected to begin construction in fall, 2009, will provide permanent power service to the pump station with standby power generators at the Masonry Dam site.
+This phase will reduce mobilization costs during periodic droughts and avoid risks associated with bringing diesel fuel into the protected watershed.
+Asset Management Committee review of the full project is also expected in late 2009.
+Pending final business case approval, further project elements may include: - A land-based pump station on the shore of Chester Morse Lake with a design capacity of 240 million gallons per day (MGD); - o A gravity intake tunnel in the lake connected to a shaft on the lake shore; and - A pipeline to convey the water from the pump station following existing roads to discharge the water into the Masonry Pool.